 - Visited page – it will start the journey for all customers who’ll visit your webpage – you can choose specific page which has to be visited or device/browser/operating system from which customer has to come to this page.

 - Tag – it will start the journey for all customers to whom particular tag will be added or from whom it will be removed.
 You can add tags to people imported from external database, so you can prepare for them special customer journey.

 - Field changed – it will start the journey for customers whose data in your CRM will be changed.

-- You can use this trigger e.g. when someone moves to the new city and send him invitation to the local store.
+- You can use this trigger i.e. when someone moves to the new city and send him invitation to the local store

-- With this trigger you can e.g. display different content on your webpage depending on which pages customer visited.
+- With this trigger you can i.e. display different content on your webpage depending on which pages customer visited.

-Conditions are not necessary in your automation rule but they definitely helps to prepare the best customer experience.
+Conditions are not obligatory in your automation rule but they definitely help preparing the best customer experience.

 - Visited page – this condition narrows automation to customers who will visit particular webpage, or who will do it from particular device, operating system, browser, referrer source, or mobile/desktop source.

 - Has submitted form – this condition narrows automation to customers who will submit particular form, or who will do it from specified device, operating system, browser, referrer source or from mobile/desktop.